ctoesca/panjs/README.md

 <h2>panJS v0.6.0 <small>- a 35ko component framework</small></h2>

-<p>panJs is a javascript framework that uses Jquery and allows you to create application easily, by making components.
+<p>panJs is a javascript framework that uses Jquery and allows you to create application easily, by making resusable components.
-<br/>You can integrate panJS in a existing application (only parts of the application can be managed by panJs
+<br/>You can integrate panJS in a existing application (only parts of the application can be managed by panJs).
 </p>

 <h3>Some features:</h3>